datatheorem/TrustKit-Android/README.md

 ```

-Then, TrustKit should be initialized with the same path:
+Then, TrustKit should be initialized with the same path inside MainActivity.java:

 ```java
 @Override